 Owners, Christina and Brian Wakefield, have a combined 30+ years of teaching experience.
 In the last 3 years, their students have finished nearly150 Championships in 5 venues in 2 sports.
 The Wakefields and many of their students regularly qualify for and attend nearly all of the National Championships offered by the different venues.

-Christina Wakefield's specialty is teaching Dog Agility classes of all levels.
+Christina Wakefield's started teaching in 1998 and her specialty is teaching Dog Agility classes of all levels.
 She's taught a vast variety of breeds from chihuahua's to great danes to mixes of all kinds.
 Her goal is to combine an informative and structured class, that's a lot of fun for both dog and handler.
 Christina has competed at the National level in AKC, USDAA, and TDAA.
 Christina put an ADCH on her border collie Ticket, a TACH on her rat terrier Oreo, a TACH and TACH2 on Brian's border collie Tess, and several TACH's, MACH, PACH, and 2 TNAC's (Teacup National Agility Champion - winning TDAA Nationals 2 years in a row) on her boston terrier, Stitch.
 Stitch also won High in Trial at the TDAA Nationals in 2015.
 In 2016, Christina and Stitch were the #1 ranked boston terrier performance team in AKC and earned the right to compete at the AKC Invitationals in Orlando, FL, where they completed 4 clear rounds and were fast enough to be able to run in Finals!
 Christina is a TDAA agility judge (and judged the TDAA Nationals in 2018) and a Hide 'N Seek judge.
 She does trial secretary work for AKC Herding, CPE Agility, Barn Hunt, and Hide 'N Seek.
 Christina has also competed in AKC, ASCA and AHBA Herding (her border collie, Ticket has points toward a Herding Championship and won many High in Trial and Reserve High in Trial), competitive obedience in AKC and ASCA, Rally in AKC, conformation in ASCA, Hide ‘n Seek and Barn Hunt.